ErikKassubek/ADVOCATE/doc/StatisticsAndTime.md

 - `NoPanicsTotal`: Total number of possible panic bugs
 - `NoPanicsVerifiedViaReplayTotal`: Total number of possible panic bugs confirmed with replay
 - `NoUnexpectedPanicsInReplayTotal`: Number of unexpected bugs in replay
+- `NoProbInRecordingTotal`: Number of panics or timeouts in recording
 - `NumberActualBugUnique`: Total number of actually occurring bugs
 - `NoLeaksUnique`: Total number of detected leaks
 - `NoLeaksWithRewriteUnique`: Total number of leaks where a rewrite was possible